 Licensing SAP Business Objects BO BI – Understanding Your Options.

 How does SAP software licensing work again?
 Right: it is based on two licensing components: package licenses and named user licenses.
-SAP offer a down to earth, easy understandable licensing model for SAP Business Objects BO BI.
+SAP offers a down to earth, easy understandable licensing model for SAP Business Objects BO BI.
 No more CPU’s – bye bye cores!
 In general, if an individual uses SAP Business Objects BI (SAP BO BI) solutions in a display-only manner, a named user license is not required.
 In that case, only the package license is needed.

 OK.
 Only a package license is required if display only is needed.
 But package licenses come with metrics.
 The package license for SAP BO BI is available through two metrics: “concurrent session” and “user”.
 These metrics are offered as options.
 You can decide which one (or both) to use.

 “You have a certain flexibility when licensing SAP BO BI: you can choose the concurrent session metric, the user metric or a combination.”

 When talking about SAP BO BI licensing, a referral is often made to a parking lot with two types of parking spaces: the ones with a license plate and the ones without.